topic badge

 Consider $\triangle ABC$ABC below:

-Two triangles are depicted, $\triangle ABD$ABD and $\triangle CBD$CBD.
-The two triangles shares a common side $overline(BD)$overline(BD). points A, D, and C are colinear. $overline(BD)$overline(BD) measures 15 cm
+Two triangles are labeled as $\triangle ABD$ABD and $\triangle CBD$CBD.
+The two triangles shares a common side $overline(BD)$overline(BD). points A, D, and C are colinear. $overline(BD)$overline(BD) measures 15 cm.

 $overline(AB)$overline(AB) measures 30 cm. $overline(BC)$overline(BC) measures 15 cm.
 Angle at vertex A measures $19^\circ$19°. angle at vertex C measures $\left(x\right)$(x).